 Milford Center is a tiny village located in the state of Ohio.
-With a population of 868 people and just one neighborhood, Milford Center is the 606th largest community in Ohio.
-Much of the housing stock in Milford Center was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 903 people and just one neighborhood, Milford Center is the 606th largest community in Ohio.
+Milford Center has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Milford Center is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.